 We use more costly organic virgin, unrefined oils, and butters whenever possible because they are less refined preserving more of their inherent nutrients.

 We use organic food-grade base oils, really good enough to eat, which cost a lot more than the cosmetic grade, lower quality oils.

-Our soaps and shampoos, like all of our products, are free of synthetic chemicals.
+Our natural soaps and shampoos, like all of our products, are free of synthetic ingredients.

 Our rich, creamy lather is produced by natural oils like coconut, babassu, and castor bean, rather than synthetic foaming agents and detergents like sodium lauryl sulfate.

 We produce great bath and body soap, facial soap, shaving soap, baby soap, and even soap for pets.

 We are proud to list ALL of the ingredients in every one of our products!